julianmendez/soda/docs/README.md

 The command is:
 `sbt "++ 3.1.0" clean compile test package assembly`

-It is also possible to compile it for different Scala versions:
+It is also possible to compile it for different Scala versions.
-`sbt "++ 2.13.7" clean compile test package assembly`

 If (scala_version) and (soda_version) is the Scala and Soda version respectively, the created jar file are:
 - **translator**: library with classes that implement the Soda-Scala translator